 Mittler had latterly been a frequent visitor, and when he came he stayed longer than he usually did at other times.
-This strongwilled, resolute person was only too well aware that there is a certain moment in which alone it will answer to smite the iron.
-Ottilie s silence and reserve he interpreted according to his own wishes; no steps had as yet been taken towards a separation of the husband and wife.
+This strong-willed, resolute person was only too well aware that there is a certain moment in which alone it will answer to smite the iron.
+Ottilie's silence and reserve he interpreted according to his own wishes; no steps had as yet been taken towards a separation of the husband and wife.
 He hoped to be able to determine the fortunes of the poor girl in some not undesirable way.
 He listened, he allowed himself to seem convinced; he was discreet and unobtrusive, and conducted himself in his own way with sufficient prudence.
-There was but one occasion on which he and Charlotte were sitting together expecting Edward, who had gone out for a ride; Mittler was walking up and down the saloon; Ottilie was in her own room, laying out the dress which she was to wear on the morrow, and making signs to her maid about a number of things, which the girl, who perfectly understood her silent language, arranged as she was ordered.